 - estranged family members would reunite

-- more people learn the importance of buying healthy and chemical-free food, cleaning, and body care products that don’t pollute the body and planet
+- more people can learn the importance of healthy, chemical-free food, water, cleaning, and body care products that don’t pollute them and our planet

-- others realize the wisdom of using natural healing whenever possible instead of just relying on dangerous and expensive crisis care methods
+- others might realize the wisdom of using preventive and natural healing methods instead of relying on dangerous approaches after a crisis occurs

-- her soul could take an early exit to the next page in life’s eternal book
+- her soul could take an early exit and turn the page in life’s eternal book

 Children with drug and/or alcohol addictions take a horrible toll on many families.
-Divorce, bankruptcy, and stress-related illness commonly affect the parents and the child may still die.
+Divorce, bankruptcy, and stress-related illness commonly affect the parents.
+And, after all that, the child may still die.
 It’s an all-too-common event.
 Possible reasons why the souls involved—the child and family members—might have chosen to endure such difficulties include:

 - the parents may have been drug addicts who ruined the lives of others in another time/place, thus their choice to experience the other side of the coin

-- enlightening people and health care professionals about how to address core causes of addiction
+- enlightening health care professionals and the general public about how to address core causes of addiction

 - parents can learn to set limits, monitor children, and take actions that are unpopular but important